PostHog/deployment/terraform/digitalocean/README.md

 export DO_PAT={YOUR_PERSONAL_ACCESS_TOKEN}
 ```

-Next, you’ll need the MD5 fingerprint of the public key you’ve associated with your account, so Terraform can add it to each machine it provisions.
+Next, you’ll need the MD5 fingerprint of the _public key you’ve associated with your account_, so Terraform can add it to each machine it provisions.
 Assuming that your private key is located at ~/.ssh/id_rsa, use the following command to get the MD5 fingerprint of your public key:

 ```bash
 ssh-keygen -E md5 -lf ~/.ssh/id_rsa.pub | awk '{print $2}'